Belt and Road Initiative boosts China's clout overseas, but concerns like debt-trap diplomacy remain: Observers

 It laid the building blocks for his legacy project, a massive infrastructure development network designed to re-route global trade.

-The BRI has largely been a strong diplomatic success for China, observers told CNA’s Asia First on Monday (Oct 16).
+The project has largely been a strong diplomatic success for China, observers told CNA’s Asia First on Monday (Oct 16).

 However, the country’s own economic growth is losing steam and the COVID-19 pandemic's fallout remains.